Lysxia/bluefin-algae/README.md

 -- runPureEff pingpong == "pingpongdingdongbingbong"
 ```

-Note that, under the hood, `coThread` and `mainThread` are two `IO` computations.
+Note that `coThread` and `mainThread` are just `IO` computations under the hood.
 And we can interleave their executions without native multithreading.
 This is the
 power of delimited continuations.

 ### Nondeterminism

-With the power to interrupt and resume operations freely, we can
+With the ability to interrupt and resume operations freely, we can do
-do backtracking search in the `Eff` monad.
+backtracking search in the `Eff` monad.

 ```haskell
 pythagoras :: z :> zz => Handler NonDet.Choice z -> Eff zz (Int, Int, Int)